Dallas Beeler

-Dallas James Beeler (born June 12, 1989) is an American professional baseball pitcher.
+Dallas James Beeler (born June 12, 1989) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Chicago Cubs in 2014 and 2015.

-Career
+Playing career

 Amateur career

 Beeler attended Jenks High School in Jenks, Oklahoma.
 The Toronto Blue Jays selected Beeler in the 37th round of the 2008 MLB Draft, but he did not sign.
 Beeler then enrolled at Oral Roberts University, where he played college baseball for the Oral Roberts Golden Eagles.
 Beeler underwent Tommy John surgery while at Oral Roberts.

 Chicago Cubs

-The Chicago Cubs selected Beeler in the 41st round of the 2010 MLB Draft.
-He started the 2011 season with the Peoria Chiefs of the Class A Midwest League, and was promoted to the Tennessee Smokies of the Class AA Southern League in June.
-After the 2013 season, the Cubs assigned Beeler to the Arizona Fall League, and then added him to their 40-man roster.
+The Chicago Cubs selected Beeler in the 41st round, with the 1,240th overall selection, of the 2010 Major League Baseball draft.
+He started the 2011 season with the Peoria Chiefs of the Single–A Midwest League, and was promoted to the Tennessee Smokies of the Double–A Southern League in June.
+After the 2013 season, the Cubs assigned Beeler to the Arizona Fall League.
+On November 20, 2013, the Cubs added Beeler to their 40-man roster to protect him from the Rule 5 draft.

 Beeler made his MLB debut on June 28, 2014, vs the Washington Nationals.
-He singled off Gio González in his first at bat.
-He was released on March 25, 2017.

-Later career
+He singled off Gio González in his first at–bat.
+Beeler made 2 starts in his rookie campaign, posting an 0–2 record and 3.27 ERA with 6 strikeouts across 11 innings pitched.
+He 3 starts for the Cubs in 2015, struggling to a 9.72 ERA with 7 strikeouts over 8 1/3 innings of work.
+Beeler missed a majority of the 2016 season with right shoulder inflammation, appearing in only 8 games for the Triple–A Iowa Cubs.
+On November 7, 2016, Beeler was removed from the 40–man roster and sent outright to Iowa.
+He was released by the Cubs on organization March 25, 2017.